 Beyond the choice of whether or not you choose to try your hand at stock-picking or choose an investment provider to manage your money for you, there are also choices to be made around the types of investments you hold.
 The Boring Money research highlighted that women are more interested in sustainable investment options than their male counterparts.
 A trend that is borne out in the Nutmeg data, which shows that women represent 51% of our socially responsible investors.

 While this growing investment appetite from women is positive, we’re not at the end of the road yet.
 With these shifts in attitudes towards finances set to stay for the long term, the industry needs to act now to better address issues that are hindering further investment, such as confidence in money management and trust in the investment sector.

-- Nutmeg customer data, correct as at 31 December 2020.
+- Nutmeg client data, correct as at 21st February 2023.